smartgeber Logo

 What is UHD?

 UHD, or Ultra High Definition, refers to the resolution of the display.
-It typically means a resolution of 3840 x 2160 pixels, which is four times the resolution of Full HD (1080p).
-UHD provides sharper and more detailed images, especially on larger screens.
+UHD typically means a resolution of 3840 x 2160 pixels, which is four times the resolution of Full HD (1080p).
+This higher pixel count results in sharper and more detailed images, especially noticeable on larger screens.

 Viewing Experience